 Any time in history when there has been economic scarcity, especially when it results from decisions made by those in power, it has caused han for vulnerable populations and has resulted in increased tension between the ethnic groups that end up contending for the scarce resources, as well as between the powerless and the empowered.
 In such an atmosphere, a single incident like Freddie Gray’s death can unleash an explosive outburst of the multiple-generations-worth of pent-up thirst for revenge, a visceral release of collective agony in the form of rioting, looting, and aimless destruction.

 While there are exceptions, white America as a whole struggles to understand this phenomenon when it occurs because from its perspective, the outburst seems so pointless, so counterproductive to the cause of those who are in fact expressing collective han.
 This is largely because white America has not yet experienced collective han.
 It experienced 9/11, yes, but it roared back from it with a declaration of war on terror.
 It has mourned the loss of thousands of American soldiers, yes, but not at the hands of an occupying oppressor that poses a constant threat and a creates a chronic feeling of helplessness.
-And so ironically, it sits back as a curious and disapproving observer – judging the very phenomenon it had and has had a direct hand in creating and aggravating over a period of centuries, yet remaining sublimely unaware of its own connection to it because of its invincible individualism and willful historical amnesia.
+So it sits back as a curious and disapproving observer – judging the very phenomenon it has had a direct hand in creating and aggravating over a period of centuries, yet remaining sublimely unaware of its own connection to it because of its invincible individualism and historical amnesia.

 The experience of the Anglo-European-American is unlike that of any group of people in the world, even Europeans.
 In Existential Psychotherapy, Irvin Yalom writes, “The existential tradition in Europe has always emphasized human limitations and the tragic dimensions of existence.
 Perhaps it has done so because Europeans have had a greater familiarity with geographic and ethnic confinement, with war, death, and uncertain existence.”
 In contrast, “the United States (and the humanistic psychology it spawned) is bathed in a Zeitgeist of expansiveness, optimism, limitless horizons, and pragmatism.”
 Those who have experienced han focus on limits, “on facing and taking into oneself the anxiety of uncertainty and non-being,” while the humanistic psychologists in the United States led by white elites emphasize development of potential over acceptance of limitations, self-actualization over meaning of life, and self-awareness over self-acceptance.
-Having never experienced the crushing limitations of racial oppression and being out of touch with the limitations that its institutions have historically created for others since this nation’s birth and continue to create, white America cannot comprehend the collective han of the oppressed.
+Having never experienced the crushing limitations of racial oppression and being out of touch with the limitations that its institutions have historically created for others since this nation’s birth and continue to create, modern white America cannot comprehend the collective han of the oppressed.
 And so it tends to interpret its manifestations as something strange, criminal, inferior, absurd, unreasonable, and defective.

 Park, Andrew Sung.
 Racial Conflict and Healing: An Asian-American Theological Perspective.
 Eugene, OR: Wipf and Stock Publishers, 1996. p.9